Action changes things.

 - Pharmacogenomics informs which combination of medication and dosage is most effective and safe for a particular patient.

-- The 21st Century Cures Act will accelerate the discovery, development, and delivery of cures, allocating $4.8 billion to the NIH for precision medicine and biomedical research and more widely opening the door for discoveries for more personalized medicine.
+- The 21st Century Cures Act is accelerating the discovery, development, and delivery of cures, allocating billions to the National Institutes of Health for precision medicine and biomedical research and more widely opening the door for more personalized medicine.

 All the resources here are for your download and use.
 We welcome you to reproduce and use the videos, reports, issue briefs and newsbriefs to educate and inform the populations you serve.